coxandrew/uxlab/README.md

 ### Checkpoint #2

-* Swap in jQuery
+* Add jQuery
 * Nice paging through of flow w/ jQuery UI
 * Sortable images in a flow
-* Select images from library to add to user flows
+* Select images from library to add to user flows (e.g. re-use the 'login' screen for many flows)
-* Tag images
 * Image button links
+* Comments on flows and/or images

+### Final Checkpoint

 * Ajax adding of projects

-### Final Checkpoint

 * Multiple versions of flows (e.g. sketch, wireframe, mockup)
 * User roles (owner, member, viewer for each project)
 * Inception artifacts: